Herbed Chicken Sandwiches

 • Toss potatoes on one side of a baking sheet (spread across entire sheet for 4 servings) with a drizzle of oil, half the Fry Seasoning (you’ll use the rest in the next step), salt, and pepper. • Roast on top rack for 12 minutes.
 (You’ll add more to the sheet then.)

-• While potatoes roast, pat pork* dry with paper towels.
+• While potatoes roast, pat pork dry with paper towels.
 Season with half the celery salt (all for 4 servings), half the thyme (you’ll use more later), remaining Fry Seasoning, and pepper. • Heat a drizzle of oil in a large pan over high heat.
 Add pork; cook until browned, 1-2 minutes per side.
 Turn off heat; transfer pork to a plate.
-Wipe out pan. • Once potatoes have roasted 12 minutes, remove sheet from oven.
-Carefully place pork on empty side of sheet; return to top rack and roast until pork is cooked through and potatoes are browned and tender, 8-10 minutes more.
+Wipe out pan. • Once potatoes have roasted 12 minutes, remove from oven.
+Carefully place pork on empty side of same sheet.
+Roast on top rack until pork is cooked through and potatoes are browned and tender, 8-10 minutes more.
 (For 4, leave potatoes roasting; add pork to a second baking sheet and roast on middle rack.)

 Swap in chicken for pork.
 Cook until browned and cooked through, 3-5 minutes per side.
 (Skip roasting chicken.)